ShruKin/Data-Communication/Octave/Phase Modulation (PM)/README.md

 ![Derivation](driv1.png)
 ![Derivation](driv2.png)

-- Algorithm
+## **Algorthm**
 - Generate message signal and display
 - Generate carrier signal and display
 - Generate PM signal

 > Note: For modulation frequency of the carrier is more than frequency of the message signal.